Shape the future of mining – join our internationally renowned programmes

 As our society moves away from fossil fuels, this program equips you with cutting-edge knowledge and skills in exploration geoscience that are highly sought after.
 Global exploration for natural resources, such as metals and minerals, is of great necessity in the ongoing societal transition.

-Meet our teachers
+Meet your teachers

 Our researchers become your teachers.
 The Swedish School of Mines is an initiative to deliver skills for the entire mineral and metal value chain that the world demands through the green transition.

-Tobias Bauer is assistant professor in the research subject ore geology.
+Tobias Bauer is Assistant Professor in the research subject Ore Geology.

 “The human need for metals and minerals is increasing, in line with an increasing world population and the green transition that is now taking place.
 Renewable energy systems, such as wind turbines and solar cells, require a lot of base metals and also a number of critical metals, i.e. metals that are of great economic importance but are not produced in the EU.”